Aiven-Labs/app-multimodal-search-CLIP-PostgreSQL/slides/slides.typ

   #heading(
     level: 1,
-    [Type text, find pictures: an app using CLIP, PostgreSQL® and pgvector] )
+    [Type text, find pictures: an app using CLIP, PostgreSQL® and pgvector], )

   #v(20pt)